ZapBlasterson/crushpaper/README.md

 This [page](doc/Why-CrushPaper-Is-Free.md) explains why CrushPaper is free.

+This [page](doc/Get-Started-Coding.md) explains how to get started developing CrushPaper.

 CrushPaper is made mostly by one person.
 That is me Zap Blasterson.
 If you have any suggestions or complaints you can message me on Twitter, GitHub or Google Groups and I will do my very best to improve CrushPaper.

 You can try CrushPaper for free at http://crushpaper.com.